 The Psychology of New Year Resolutions: How to Keep Them

-WHY DO WE MAKE NEW YEAR'S RESOLUTIONS?According to the Washington Post, the tradition of New Yearâs resolutions can be traced back to Caesar.
-These resolution were mostly moral - try some kindness or be more honest.
-In modern times these resolutions have morphed from the personal - getting engaged or being in a relationship by the end of the year, health focused â losing weight, or career focused â new job or acquire more education.
+These resolutions were mostly moral - try some kindness or be more honest.
+In modern times these resolutions have morphed from the personal - getting engaged or being in a relationship by the end of the year, health-focused - losing weight, or career-focused - a new job or acquire more education.

-HOW CAN YOU KEEP YOUR RESOLUTION?Commitment is key to keeping your New Yearâs resolution.
-You must remained focused and not become easily deterred if things do not go your way.
 Often it helps if you share your resolution with others so that they can help keep you accountable.
 The easiest way to achieve educational goals is to leap and register for your classes.
-Before you know it, you will be well on your way to your new health care career.
-Another great way to keep your New Year's resolutions is to focus on SMART goals:

 - Timely or time-bound